Less Thinking, more doing

 5. The Plan:

-She broke the goal into manageable steps:
+She broke her goal into actionable steps:

 6. The Action: